rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 <!-- #region -->
 <div class="alert alert-info">

-**Reading Comprehension: Improving our tests using Hypothesis**
+**Reading Comprehension: Testing correctness by construction**

-We will be writing improved tests for the basic functions – `count_vowels` and `merge_max_mappings` – by leveraging Hypothesis.
+We will be writing improved tests for `count_vowels` by leveraging Hypothesis.
 This reading comprehension question will require more substantial work than usual.
 That being said, the experience that we will gain from this will be well worth the work.
 Keep in mind that solutions are included at the end of this page, and that these can provide guidance if we get stuck.

-Testing correctness by construction:

 Write a Hypothesis-driven test for the `count_vowels`; include this test in `tests/test_basic_functions`.
 This is a test function where we can explicitly construct a string in parts: its non-vowel characters, non-y vowels, and y-vowels.